Editor's Note: Reference to DR 2-182(B) is error. By Supreme Court order is DR 2-102(C).

 Formal Opinion No. 115, American Bar Association, has emphasized that the public must be apprised of the exact nature of affiliation, and each lawyer involved must carefully avoid any deception or misrepresentation.
 Lawyers X and Y are cautioned to disclose the exact nature of their association.

-As a cautionary matter, Lawyer X and Y's attention is directed to Disciplinary Rule 2- 102(C), which prohibits representations to the public that a partnership exists unless such a relationship exists in fact.
-In this instance, if the proposed association is not structured as a partnership or other association permitted under the disciplinary rules, but is only on a case by case association, the committee is of the opinion that the use of a letterhead which conveyed the existence of a regular partnership association would violate the dictates of DR2-102(C).
+As a cautionary matter, Lawyer X and Y's attention is directed to Rule 7.7(e), MRPC, which provides that "[l]awyers may state or imply that they practice in a partnership of other organization only when that is the fact . . . ."
+In this instance, if the proposed association is not structured as a partnership or other association permitted under the disciplinary rules, but is only on a case by case association, the committee is of the opinion that the use of a letterhead which conveyed the existence of a regular partnership association would violate the dictates of Rule 7.7(e), MRPC.